Dates: 20-23 June 2022

-Food and drinks are not allowed to bring in the venue.
-Also, you cannot bring professional cameras (DSLR), drones, bicycles, umbrellas or sharp objects.
+Food and drinks are not allowed to bring to the venue.
+Also, you cannot bring professional cameras (DSLR), drones, bicycles, umbrellas, or sharp objects.
 There will be a checkpoint where security will check if you have some of these things with you.
 However, you can bring a bag/sack with you with your personal belongings.

 Beer is the most common drink served at InMusic.
-In the last few years, local craft beer was offered on site, along with other non-alcohol drinks.
-As for the food, it is the usual fast food seen on similar festivals.
+In the last few years, local craft beer was offered on-site, along with other non-alcohol drinks.
+As for the food, it is the usual fast food seen at similar festivals.

 Yes, there are dozens of fast foods and bakeries where you can get something to eat.
-They are located along the Jarun lake.
-Note that you can’t bring food/drinks in the venue, so we recommend grabbing something to eat before you enter.
+They are located along Jarun lake.
+Note that you can’t bring food/drinks to the venue, so we recommend grabbing something to eat before you enter.

 We understand that sometimes getting around the new city can be challenging.
-Which is why we’ve created a map for anyone going to the InMusic festival.
-The map has all the important locations in Zagreb, from festival venue to points of interest in the city.
-Check out the our InMusic festival map.
+This is why we’ve created a map for anyone going to the InMusic festival.
+The map has all the important locations in Zagreb, from festival venues to points of interest in the city.
+Check out our InMusic festival map.